lauft/timew-bashcompletion/README.md

 ## Limits

-Currently not all commands are fully supported - work in progress!
+Currently, not all commands are fully supported - work in progress!

 ## License